Lawinzoh/Alx_DjangoLearnLab/advanced-api-project/README.md

 * **Anonymous Users:** Can successfully perform **GET** requests to list or view details.
 Any attempt to use $\text{POST}$, $\text{PUT}$, $\text{PATCH}$, or $\text{DELETE}$ will result in a **403 Forbidden** response.
 * **Authenticated Users:** Have full $\text{CRUD}$ access across all endpoints.

+This section provides clear, actionable instructions for API consumers on how to utilize the new features in their requests.

+🔍 Advanced Query Capabilities on /api/books/
+The list endpoint (GET /api/books/) now supports advanced querying by integrating three distinct filter backends:

+1. Filtering (Structured Queries)
+Allows filtering by exact field matches, range lookups, and partial matches on specific fields.

+Feature	Query Parameter	Example Request
+Year Range	publication_year_gte	?publication_year_gte=2000
+Exact Author	author (Author ID)	?author=5
+Title Contains	title__icontains	?title__icontains=ocean

+Export to Sheets
+2. Searching (Text-Based Queries)
+Allows a single search term to be checked against both the book's title and the author's name.

+Parameter	Search Fields	Example Request search	^title, author__name	?search=Mystery Writer

+Export to Sheets
+3. Ordering (Sorting Results)
+Allows sorting the final result set by any of the fields below.
+Use a minus sign (-) for descending order.

+Field	Example Request (Descending) publication_year	?ordering=-publication_year (Newest first) author__name	?ordering=author__name (Alphabetical by author)
+title	?ordering=-title (Reverse alphabetical by title)

+Export to Sheets
+Combined Query Example
+All features can be combined in a single request for highly specific results:

+# Scenario: Find books published in 2015 or later, where the author's name contains 'King', sorted by year descending.
+/api/books/?publication_year_gte=2015&search=King&ordering=-publication_year